Pattern archetype

 What it feels like from the inside

 You still care about what you're doing — but everything takes more out of you than it used to.
 Motivation comes in bursts but doesn't sustain.
 You find yourself managing rather than living.
 There's a quiet voice that says you should be coping better than this.
+Recovery doesn't land the way it once did — a weekend off doesn't reset you, sleep doesn't refresh you, and the things you used to enjoy feel like items on a list rather than genuine relief.
+You may notice yourself becoming shorter with people you care about, or finding that you're emotionally flat where you used to feel things deeply.
+The most unsettling part is that you can still perform — which means nobody around you sees how close to the edge you actually are.

 How this pattern typically forms

 Usually forms gradually: high output over a sustained period without adequate recovery.
 Often the person is high-functioning enough that the depletion doesn't show outwardly — which means it goes unaddressed longer.
 Purpose becomes both the engine and the cover story for ignoring the real cost.
+In many cases, this pattern has roots in early conditioning — environments where worth was linked to output, where rest was treated as laziness, or where the child learned that being productive was the safest way to earn belonging.
+Maslach's burnout research identifies three dimensions of this collapse: emotional exhaustion, depersonalisation, and reduced personal accomplishment.
+The Exhausted Achiever is typically deep into the first two while clinging to the third as proof that everything is still fine.

 The lever point

 Recovery before optimisation.
 The instinct is to push harder or find better strategies — but the actual lever is reducing output and restoring capacity first.
 Nothing else compounds until this is addressed.
+This is particularly difficult because the Exhausted Achiever's identity is bound up in output — reducing it feels like failing, not healing.
+The discomfort of doing less is the signal that this is exactly the right intervention.

 Two trajectories